mibrahim2001/Java-Code/ReadMe.md

 **Sessional 2 Solution (SP20-BCS)**

-_Reference: This question is given by Dr.Shahbaz Akhtar Abid in Sessional 2 Exam of Batch SP20-BCS_
+_Reference: This question is given by Dr.Shahbaz Akhtar Abid in Sessional 2 Exam of Batch SP20-BCS (COMSATS Lahore Campus)_

 **Q 1:** [30 Marks]
 **A.** Write an interface Billing having a method prototype purchaseBill having no parameter and